LibraryOfCongress/seeing-lost-enclaves/research/images.md

 ## Online image search

-In my experience, using Google or DuckDuckGo image search by keyword is worthwhile, but these search terms can work for online archives as well.
+I used Google and DuckDuckGo to image search by keyword, and these search terms can work for online archives as well.
 You may have to skim through hundreds of photos.
-I prefer using DuckDuckGo's image search, since the full resolution image is directly linked from each result.
+DuckDuckGo's image search links to the full resolution image from each result, making it easier to find the original images.
 These search terms can also work in the Library of Congress's various search systems, such as the [Prints and Photos Division search](https://www.loc.gov/photos/).
 See _Starting points_ on the [Bibliography page](bibliography.md) for more places to search for imagery.

 ![A screenshot of Duck Duck Go image search for the phrase "empire street providence 1914" showing a range of photos of buildings, both black and white and colorized.](images/images-image-search.png)